 Work on your idea with TV drama professionals

 We’re proud to unveil our exciting new 18-week course in writing an original TV drama serial, working closely with Curtis Brown’s Theatre, Film and Television agents.
-Fifteen talented writers will each develop an idea for a six-part serial, write a 60-minute pilot episode and evolve a plan for a further five episodes – supported by the expert teaching of celebrated TV-dramatist Colin Teevan (former Professor of Screenwriting and Playwriting at Birkbeck), plus an in-depth one-to-one tutorial from an experienced script editor, a series of five masterclasses from leading TV-industry professionals, a pitching session with Curtis Brown agents – and the opportunity to share materials with the agent team and meet them for networking drinks at the end of the course.
+Fifteen talented writers will each develop an idea for a six-part serial, write a 60-minute pilot episode and evolve a plan for a further five episodes – supported by the expert teaching of celebrated TV-dramatist Colin Teevan (former Professor of Screenwriting and Playwriting at Birkbeck), plus an in-depth one-to-one tutorial from an experienced script editor and a series of five masterclasses from leading TV-industry professionals – including Manda Levin, Senior Commissioning Editor for Development at BBC Drama.
+There’ll also be a pitching session with Curtis Brown agents – and the opportunity to share materials with the agent team and meet them for networking drinks at the end of the course.